Datamuseum-DK/R1000.Emulator/README.md

 https://datamuseum.dk/wiki/Rational/R1000s400

+0. Right now, this probably only runs under FreeBSD.
+You need systemc and python38 installed too.

-1. Run `make setup`, this clones the Musashi 68k emulator and downloads the EEPROM images.
+1. Run `make setup`, this clones the Musashi 68k emulator and downloads the firmware images.

 2. Manually download https://datamuseum.dk/bits/30000551 somewhere, it needs a gigabyte.

+3. Get hold of KiCad net-list files for the schematics.
+They are not checked in yet, they change massively.
+Send phk@freebsd.org an email.

-3. Edit `TRACE_FILE` and `DISK0_IMAGE` at the top of `Makefile`
+4. Edit `TRACE_FILE` and `DISK0_IMAGE` at the top of `Makefile` to something suitable.

+5. `make all`  This takes a fair bit of time.

-4. In a separate window: `tail -F _.console`
+6. In a separate window: `cu -l /dev/nmdm0A`  (You may need: `sudo kldload nmdm`)

-5. `make`

-6. Wait for 3 million simulated instructions and get:
+7. `make cli`, in the other window you should see:

 ```
      R1000-400 IOC SELFTEST 1.3.2